Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 The Double-Spending Problem

-Digital files can usually be copied.
+Normally, digital files can be copied.

 Therefore, if digital money could be copied like a photo, people could spend the same money repeatedly.

-This challenge is called the double-spending problem.
+In other words, this challenge is called the double-spending problem.

 A shared transaction history helps solve this issue because everyone can verify whether money has already moved.